-Radio Display Message Condition Action Required XL (Explicit Language Channels) XL on the radio display, after the channel name, indicates content with explicit language.
-These channels, or any others, can be blocked at a customer's request, by calling 1-800-852-XMXM (9696).
-XM Updating Updating encryption code The encryption code in the receiver is being updated, and no action is required.
+XL (Explicit Language Channels): These channels, or any others, can be blocked at a customer's request, by calling 1-800-852-XMXM (9696).

+XM Updating: The encryption code in the receiver is being updated, and no action is required.
 This process should take no longer than 30 seconds.

-No XM Signal Loss of signal The system is functioning correctly, but the vehicle is in a location that is blocking the XM TM signal.
+No XM Signal: The system is functioning correctly, but the vehicle is in a location that is blocking the XM[TM] signal.
 When you move into an open area, the signal should return.

-Loading XM Acquiring channel audio (after four second delay) The audio system is acquiring and processing audio and text data.
+Loading XM: The audio system is acquiring and processing audio and text data.
 No action is needed.
 This message should disappear shortly.

-Channel Off Air Channel not in service This channel is not currently in service.
+Channel Off Air: This channel is not currently in service.
 Tune to another channel.

-Channel Unavail Channel no longer available This previously assigned channel is no longer assigned.
+Channel Unavail: This previously assigned channel is no longer assigned.
 Tune to another station.
 If this station was one of the presets, choose another station for that preset button.

-No Artist Info Artist Name/Feature not available No artist information is available at this time on this channel.
+No Artist Info: No artist information is available at this time on this channel.
 The system is working properly.

-No Title Info Song/Program Title not available No song title information is available at this time on this channel.
+No Title Info: No song title information is available at this time on this channel.
 The system is working properly.

-Radio Display Message Condition Action Required No CAT Info Category Name not available No category information is available at this time on this channel.
+No CAT Info: No category information is available at this time on this channel.
 The system is working properly.

-No Information No Text/Informational message available No text or informational messages are available at this time on this channel.
+No Information: No text or informational messages are available at this time on this channel.
 The system is working properly.

-CAT Not Found No channel available for the chosen category There are no channels available for the selected category.
+CAT Not Found: There are no channels available for the selected category.
 The system is working properly.

-XM Theft Locked Theftlock ® active The XM TM receiver in the vehicle may have previously been in another vehicle.
-For security purposes, XM TM receivers cannot be swapped between vehicles.
-If this message displays after having your vehicle serviced, check with your dealer.
-XM Radio ID Radio ID label (channel 0) If tuned to channel 0, this message alternates with the XMTM Radio eight digit radio ID label.
+XM TheftLocked: The XM receiver in the vehicle could have previously been in another vehicle.
+For security purposes, XMTM receivers cannot be swapped between vehicles.
+If this message appears after having your vehicle serviced, check with your dealer/retailer.

+XM Radio ID: If tuned to channel 0, this message alternates with the XM Radio eight digit radio ID label.
 This label is needed to activate the service.

-Unknown Radio ID not known (should only be if hardware failure) If this message is received when tuned to channel 0, there could be a receiver fault.
-Consult with your dealer.
-Check XM Receivr Hardware failure If this message does not clear within a short period of time, the receiver could have a fault.
-Consult with your dealer.
-XM Not Available XMTM Not Available If this message does not clear within a short period of time, the receiver could have a fault.
-Consult with your dealer.
+Unknown: If this message is received when tuned to channel 0, there could be a receiver fault.
+Consult with your dealer/retailer.

+Check XM Receivr: If this message does not clear within a short period of time, the receiver could have a fault.
+Consult with your dealer/retailer.

+XM Not Available: If this message does not clear within a short period of time, the receiver could have a fault.
+Consult with your dealer/retailer.